zakattack9/WRaPiC/README.md

 My cluster only includes 4 RPi 4B's though there is no limit to the amount of RPi's that can be used.
 If you choose to not go the PoE route, additional micro USB cables and a USB power hub will be needed to power the Pi's.
 - *4x* Raspberry Pi 4B 2GB RAM
   - the 3B and 3B+ models will also suffice
-  - it is recommended to get at least 2GB of RAM if running full K8s
+  - it is recommended to get at least 2GB of RAM for running full K8s
 - *4x* Official Raspberry Pi PoE Hats
 - 5 Port PoE Gigabit Ethernet Switch
   - does not need to support PoE if you are not planning to purchase PoE hats